jnv/gitbook-connector-api/operations/enterprises.md

 | `IsActive` | boolean | required | Whether the outlet is still active. |
 | `Name` | string | required | Name of the outlet. |

-## Get all spaces
+## Get all resources

-Returns all spaces of an enterprise associated with the connector integration.
+Returns all resources of an enterprise associated with the connector integration.

 ### Request

-`[PlatformAddress]/api/connector/v1/spaces/getAll`
+`[PlatformAddress]/api/connector/v1/resources/getAll`

 ```javascript
 {